Take home messages

 A vapour exists when a substance is in its gaseous phase but below its critical temperature.

-The critical temperature is the highest temperature above which a gas cannot be compressed back into a liquid, no matter how much pressure you apply.
+The critical temperature is the temperature above which a gas cannot be compressed back into a liquid, no matter how much pressure you apply.

 Nitrous oxide has a critical temperature of 36.5°C.